ta0kira/action-timer/README.md

 `poisson_queue` manages a queue of items and a dynamic set of processors that process these items.
-At the time each process is registered, the caller commits to a certain average level of traffic via a _&lambda;_ exponential parameter.
+At the time each process is registered, the caller commits to a certain average level of traffic via a _&lambda;_ Poisson parameter.
 The `poisson_queue` attempts to pass a new item to each processor according to the respective rate that has been committed to.

 **Why would you ever want this?**